Local moving companies in Austin

 Other considerations when moving to Kentucky from Austin

 - Weather: Kentucky has relatively hot, humid, rainy summers, and moderately cold and rainy winters.
-Kansas rarely experiences the extremes cold of the northern states nor the heat of the state in the Deep South..
+Kentucky rarely experiences the extremes cold of the northern states nor the heat of the state in the Deep South..

-- Elevator reservation: If your building has an elevator, you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure you find out how to reserve it for your moving day.

 - State licensing: Movers in Kentucky are licensed and regulated by the Kentucky Transportation Cabinet (KYTC) – Division of Motor Carriers.
 Moving companies that operate within the state must carry adequate cargo insurance and file public tariffs detailing the services they offer and the cost for each.
 The KYTC can assist consumers with resolving disputes with movers, but only after a customer makes a formal written complaint.
-Make sure the moving company you use has a license before hiring.
+Before you hire a moving company, double-check that they’re properly licensed.

-- State regulator: You can verify a Kentucky moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a Kentucky moving license anytime on the official state regulator’s website.

 Things to do in Kentucky